GenesisEducationKyiv/front-end-school-3-0-vasvjuck/adr/0001-user-authentication.md

-# ADR 0001: User Authentication & Authorization
+# ADR 0001: User Authentication
 **Date:** 2025-05-29

 The application currently allows any visitor to create, edit, delete, upload, and play tracks without restriction.
 As the number of users increases, the lack of access control creates risks: